Sigmmma/c20/src/content/h3/tools/h3-ek/h3-standalone-build/readme.md

 * You have access to a HaloScript console which lets you toggle globals and call functions at will.
 * It will be closer to the experience of playing through level in the cache build than player simulation.

-# Debug camera controls
+# Debug director flying controls
-To enter into the debug camera, open the [console][developer-console] and enter `debug_camera_save` followed by `debug_camera_load` or press <kbd>Backspace</kbd> until you are in flying camera mode.
+To use the debug freecam press <kbd>Backspace</kbd> until you are in flying camera mode.
 Movement of the camera is a little different than in Sapien.
-You do _not_ need to hold the middle mouse button and the camera moves in the direction it's pointed rather than its vertical movement being controlled exclusively with buttons.
+You do _not_ hold the middle mouse button and the camera moves in the direction it's pointed rather than its vertical movement being controlled exclusively with buttons.

 * <kbd>Backspace</kbd>: Cycle camera modes (1st person, 3rd person, flying)
 * Use the mouse to aim